 A brand identity allows your hotel to become instantly recognizable and conveys some of your core values.
 It makes it easier for customers to connect to your brand and may make people think of your hotel when they need a place to stay.

-Think carefully about how you want to position your hotel within the market, the audiences you want to target and the services and facilities you have to offer.
+Think carefully about how you want to position your hotel within the market, the audiences you want to target, and the services and facilities you have to offer.
 Adopt a brand identity that appeals to your target demographics and feels in keeping with what you have to offer.
-Be consistent across your website, social media channels and offline marketing.
+Be consistent across your website, social media channels, and offline marketing.
+According to Marq’s State of Brand Consistency report, consistent branding across all channels can increase revenue by 33%.

 Video: 7 steps to creating a brand identity